SeeedDocument/Seeed-WiKi/docs/Qi_Wireless_Charger_Transmitter.md

 ![](https://github.com/SeeedDocument/Qi_Wireless_Charger_Transmitter/raw/master/img//Qi_Wireless_Charger_Photo.jpg)

-This module is designed for 5V Qi Wireless Charge Transmitter,which is base on BQ500211,BQ500211 is a second generation digital wireless power controller that integrates all functions required to control wireless power transfer to a single WPC compliant receiver.This module with FOD,it will automatically recognizes when charging module is close.
-Qi Wireless Charger Transmitter compation with most wireless charging mobile phone on market such  Nexus 5.
+This module is designed for 5V Qi Wireless Charge Transmitter,which is base on BQ500211,BQ500211 is a second generation digital wireless power controller that integrates all functions required to control wireless power transfer to a single WPC compliant receiver.This module with FOD,it will automatically recognize when charging module is close.
+Qi Wireless Charger Transmitter is compatible with most wireless charging mobile phone on market such  Nexus 5.

 [![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png)](https://www.seeedstudio.com/Qi-Wireless-Charger-Transmitter-5V%261A-p-1997.html)